 Beards are going mainstream and for a good reason.
 Beards add character to any look.

-In the workplace, stylish, well-groomed facial hair give an appearance of maturity, competence, and dedication, all traits that any boss would want in an employee.
+In the workplace, stylish, well-groomed facial hair gives an appearance of maturity, competence, and dedication, all traits that any boss would want in an employee.

-So go ahead, grow that beard.
+So go ahead with these grooming tips, grow that beard.
 Just make sure that you keep it stylish, trimmed and clean at all times.